Sign In / Sign Out

 Ian Hogue is a virologist who studies how alpha herpesviruses, including human Herpes Simplex Virus 1 (HSV-1), infects the nervous system.

-Yang Kuang is the author or co-author of over 150 refereed publications.
+Kuang is the author or co-author of more than 150 refereed publications.
 He has done extensive work in applying delay differential equation to models of biology and medicine.